Olha1412/Test/README.md

 new file for conflict

-This is a group repository for a test !
+This is some strange stuff I've never seen before !
 🦁
 🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍
 🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈